AEngly/distributionally-robust-portfolio-optimization/README.md

 ## Implementation of Classical Index Tracking

-In this section, I attempt to reproduce results from
+In this section, I attempt to reproduce results from the paper "Optimal construction and reblancing of index-tracking portfolios" by O. Strub, P. Baumann.

+### Description of Data